Skip to content

 install: false

 We auto generate the needed self signed certificates for the client.
-To enabled this option, the ssl section the override values file should be set as follow:
+To enable this option, set the following in your override-values.yaml:

 ssl: